-500+ Words Essay on Independence Day in English for Students for Classes 4, 5, 6, 7, 8, 9, 10, and Competition Aspirants
+1000+ Words Essay on Independence Day in English for Students for Classes 4, 5, 6, 7, 8, 9, 10, and College Students.

 Essay on Independence Day- August 15 is celebrated as the Independence Day of India.
 It is celebrated as a national holiday by the people of India to commemorate independence from Britain.
-On Independence Day, the people of India pay healthily tribute to the great leaders because of whom India became free forever.
+On Independence Day, the people of India pay healthy tribute to the great leaders because of whom India became free forever.

 |Related to||Republic Day|

-|Independence Day 2021 Edition||75th|
+|Independence Day 2023 Edition||77th|

 |First Time||15 August 1947|

-75th Independence Day 2021
+Celebration of Independence Day

 The celebration is more marked in New Delhi.
 Our Prime Minister of the country gives a speech from the Red Fort every year on this day.
 Prime Minister also pays his tribute to the leaders of the freedom struggle.
-On this day, all the national, state, and local government’s offices, post offices, banks, businesses organization, etc. become closed.
+On this day, all the national, state, and local government offices, post offices, banks, businesses organization, etc. become closed.
 In states, Chief Minister unfurls the flag and addresses the people.

 On this day we must take an oath to keep ourselves loyal to our motherland.
 We should take a pledge to live happily with each other and not fight over small issues.
 Only then can we make India strong.

 We must respect our National Anthem and National flag.
 We must also endeavor to be patriotic like the people who fought for the freedom of our country.
 It is our duty to protect the freedom of the country.
-This day should not just a ritual, but we should think of the poor who are still not free from poverty, hunger, and slavery.
+This day should not just be a ritual, but we should think of the poor who are still not free from poverty, hunger, and slavery.
 Freedom has brought cheers to every Indian.